 Kris Chellam, a former Galleon Group LLC executive, agreed to pay $1.75 million to settle U.S. Securities and Exchange Commission claims that he passed inside information to Raj Rajaratnam, the hedge-fund’s co-founder.

-Chellam, 61, of Saratoga, California, shared information with Rajaratnam in December 2006 indicating that chipmaker Xilinx Inc. (XLNX) wouldn’t meet its revenue forecasts, the SEC said today in a statement.
+Chellam, 61, of Saratoga, California, shared information with Rajaratnam in December 2006 indicating that chipmaker Xilinx Inc. (XLNX:US) wouldn’t meet its revenue forecasts, the SEC said today in a statement.
 Rajaratnam shorted Xilinx stock and reaped illicit profits of $978,684 after the news was made public.

 When he passed the tip, Chellam had money invested with Galleon and was in talks with Rajaratnam about taking a job at the hedge fund, the SEC said.
 Galleon hired him in May 2007, the SEC said.
 Rajaratnam is serving an 11-year sentence in a Massachusetts federal prison after being convicted last year of insider trading.
 Chellam hasn’t been charged with a crime.

 “Chellam tipped Rajaratnam not only because the two were good friends, but also because Chellam had a substantial investment in Galleon, including in one of the funds that profited from the tips Chellam provided about Xilinx,” the SEC alleged in a civil complaint filed today in Manhattan federal court.